Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-09-28_BlazorBestPractices/Index.md

 [Layered Architecture!](/img/blog/2022-09-28/1.png)

-As shown by the figure above, at the buttom is the database layer, which talks directly to the database by sending and retrieving information from the database.
+As shown by the figure above, at the bottom is the database layer, which talks directly to the database by sending and retrieving information from the database.

 The persistence logic layer sits on top of the database layer and performs interactions with the database such as CRUD.
 As a result, it is sometimes called the data access layer or the repository layer because it uses the repository pattern to abstract the implementation of the business logic.